Pauline MacDonald

-Pauline MacDonald (born 17 April 1975) is a Scottish football coach for Dallas Trinity FC of the USL Super League.
+Pauline MacDonald (born 17 April 1975) is a Scottish football coach formerly for Dallas Trinity FC of the USL Super League.
 Previously, she was the manager of the Scotland under-17 women's team.
 As a player MacDonald made her senior Scotland debut in 1992, served the national team as captain and amassed a total of 65 caps.
 A versatile defender or midfielder, MacDonald played at club level in the American USL W-League and the English FA Women's Premier League, as well as in her native Scotland.

 Playing career

 Club career

 MacDonald began playing organised football as an 11-year-old, with Central Fife L.F.C..
 She moved to Cumbernauld United L.F.C., then to the dominant team of the era Cove Rangers L.F.C. who were based in Aberdeen.
 In 1998, MacDonald played for Miami Gliders of the USL W-League and was named to the second division all-star team.

 English FA Women's Premier League club Arsenal signed MacDonald during the 1999–00 season.

 After a period of retirement from playing, MacDonald signed for Edinburgh Ladies in September 2006.